 How to identify respiratory disease in horses

-Other external signs of respiratory disease include nasal discharge, increased respiratory rates both at rest and during exercise, poor athletic performance, abnormal breathing during exercise, slow recovery from exertion, an elevated temperature or blood in the nostrils after exercise.
+Other external signs of respiratory disease include nasal discharge, increased respiratory rates both at rest and during exercise.
+As well as poor athletic performance, abnormal breathing during exercise, slow recovery from exertion.
+Or an elevated temperature or blood in the nostrils after exercise.
 A vet may use an endoscope to examine the upper and lower respiratory tract and take bloods to confirm diagnosis.

 Treating respiratory disease in horses